Friday, October 8, 2021

 Within a short time deceased was back home in Gulgong, where he secured a position in R. Brown and Co.'s general store, situated in Herbert street, where Mr C. Pilcher at present resides.
 Later, he left to start a grocery business with his brother, Mr Alfred Brigden, of Gulgong, the premises being where Mr Stott's boot and shoe emporium, and Mr H. J. Gudgeon's motor garage at present stands.

 The late A. E. Brigden shortly afterwards bought out his brother's interest in the business, and later moved to more commodious premises across the street, the building having previously been the Golden Fleece Hotel.
 He bought the building and had another one erected in its place, this latter being part of the premises now occupied by Stahl and Upham.
 He carried on business there until about 12 years ago when he sold the business and leased the premises to the present day firm of Stahl and Upham.
-Before going out of the business he built the double-storey brick building adjoining [pictured anove] and which he has since used for himself as a jewellery shop and office.
-This building was erected in the first place for Mr Christian, a jeweller, who sold to Mr Fraser, also a jeweller, who closed down and left Gulgong.
+Before going out of the business he built the double-storey brick building adjoining [pictured above] and which he has since used for himself as a jewellery shop and office.
+This building was erected in the first place for Mr Christian, a jeweller, who sold to Mr Frazer, also a jeweller, who closed down and left Gulgong.
 It was then that Mr Brigden set up the business and office which he has left.
 He really required the premises principally on account of his activities in the Happy Valley Branch of the M.U.I.O.O.F.

 The late Mr Brigden was married in Mudgee 29 years ago, his wife being Miss C. Clark, daughter of Mrs Clark and the late Mr J. Clark.